-The second largest number of significant findings (7) was related to missing case files, missing documents and unsigned documents such as client statements of facts, citizenship attestations, and retainer agreements.
-These findings were referred to LSC management because missing files or unsigned documents can conceal noncompliance with statutory requirements or other reportable conditions.
+The second largest number of significant findings (5) was related to missing case files, missing documents and unsigned documents such as client statements of facts, citizenship attestations, or retainer agreements.
+These findings were referred to LSC management because missing files or unsigned documents make it difficult to verify compliance with statutory requirements.